 A jacket for all seasons in one day

-I had the opportunity to test the prototype of Ridgeline’s forthcoming Ladies Monsoon Classic Smock, which was the perfect colour to blend in to the landscape and stay invisible to the deer.
+I had the opportunity to test the prototype of Ridgeline’s brand new Ladies Monsoon Classic Smock, which was the perfect colour to blend in to the landscape and stay invisible to the deer.

 Lightweight and totally waterproof & breathable, I loved it!
 The hood was perfect, with its stiffened peak keeping the driving sleet and wind at bay.
 I was able to cover up totally and stayed warm and dry in some pretty severe conditions including crawling through peat hags, burns and sphagnum moss.

-The ladies’ version of the Monsoon Classic Smock is due for Autumn/Winter 2020, but you can find the men’s version here.
+The ladies’ version of the Monsoon Classic Smock is new for Autumn/Winter 2020.
+You can also find the men’s version here.

 At the end of each day we put our kit in a drying room and I was delighted that everything dried out and was ready for the next day’s adventures.